Best Oculus Quest 2 accessories 2023

 At least 33% of SteamVR users use the Oculus Quest 2, even though it's not designed for native PC VR.
 To play Steam VR games on the Quest 2, you can play games wirelessly with Air Link or Virtual Desktop, but a wired connection will get you the most stable experience — especially if your network isn't built to handle the required speeds.

 You can buy Meta's official cable for the best performance, but it's pretty expensive.
 And if your PC doesn't have a USB Type-C port, you'd be out of luck anyway and would need to find a USB Type-C to USB adapter that supports the necessary transfer speeds.
-That's why we recommend these Oculus Link cable alternatives; of those, our absolute favorite is VOKOO's premium USB-C Cable.
+That's why we recommend these Oculus Link cable alternatives; of those, our absolute favorite is VOKOO's premium USB-C cable.
 It's a 16-foot, USB 3.2 Gen 1 Type-C cable rated to transfer 5Gbps, which should give you everything you could need for PC gaming on your Quest 2.

 VOKOO's cable is designed with plenty of give and flexibility for room-scale VR, and it has a right-angle head to slot into the Quest 2 charging port.
-Its ergonomic design helps keep you from potentially yanking and damaging your hardware (or, worse, tweaking your neck).
-It's the closest you'll get to the freedom of wireless VR while still tethered to your computer.
+Its ergonomic design helps keep you from potentially yanking and damaging your hardware (or, worse, hurting your neck).
+It's the closest you'll get to the freedom of wireless VR while still being tethered to your computer.

 Best VR-ready PC: HP OMEN 30L